robert-crowe/TrafficSigns/README.md

 4 Jan 2017

-This is an implementation of a convolutional network classifier for the German Traffic Sign dataset.
+This is an implementation in Tensorflow of a convolutional network classifier for the German Traffic Sign dataset.
 You'll need a copy of the dataset, which is available at:

 >http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset